AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/2_multistep.md

 \end{equation}

 If this scheme is not used, then `statistical_sampling.n_samples` should be large enough to ensure convergence for all materials tested (normally on the order of 10-30 samples).
-For a complete description of possible Monte-Carlo sampling keywords, habe a look at the [documentation](../Documentation/6_statistical_sampling.md).
+For a complete description of possible harmonic sampling keywords, have a look at the [documentation](../Documentation/6_statistical_sampling.md).

 ### Molecular Dynamics (MD)